August 5, 2021

 By Sharon Mazel

-Wondering how many meals your baby will be eating once she starts solids?
-There is no easy answer to this common question.
-Your baby should be eating as much solid baby food as your baby will eat, and unlike with adults, there is no precise portion size or amount of food per day that each baby will eat.
+Wondering how much solid food (and how many meals) your baby will be eating each day when starting solids?
+Truth is, there’s no black-and-white answer to this common question.
+That’s because your baby should be eating as much solid baby food as your baby will eat.
+In other words, there really is no precise portion size or amount of food per day that each baby will eat.

-But since so many parents ask, here’s a rough guide… keeping in mind that your baby may eat much more or much less than these averages and that’s perfectly acceptable.
+But even though you’ve now learned that, you probably still want some guidance when starting solids.
+So here’s a rough guide… keeping in mind that your baby may eat much more or much less than these averages and that’s perfectly acceptable.

 No baby will eat the exact same amount as another baby.
 So instead of focusing on how much your baby is eating, place your energy into what types of foods your baby is eating (you’ll want the most nutritional bang with the foods you’re offering).
 And watch your cutie’s cues instead of the teaspoons — because babies are incredibly good at self-regulating their appetites and communicating to you when they are hungry or full.

 Though it’s recommended that you start solids closer to 6 months of age, some parents will get the green light for solid foods as early as 4 months.
 If you’re starting at 4 months old, you’ll probably be feeding only around once a day.
-If you’re starting at 6 months of age, you’ll likely start with 1 or 2 meals per day (breastmilk or formula will still be your baby’s main source of nutrition at this age), moving up to 2 to 3 meals per day somewhere between 7 and 9 months, and rounding out the first year with 3 meals a day and perhaps an afternoon snack.
+If you’re starting at 6 months of age, you’ll likely start with 1 or 2 meals per day (breastmilk or formula will still be your baby’s main source of nutrition at this age), moving up to 2 to 3 meals per day somewhere around 9 months old, and rounding out the first year with 3 meals a day and perhaps an afternoon snack.

-When you’re first starting out, late afternoon or early evening can offer a good time for a meal, especially for breastfeeding moms who might notice a dip in milk supply toward the evening.
+When you first start solids, late afternoon or early evening can be a good time for a meal, especially for breastfeeding moms who might notice a dip in milk supply toward the evening.
 Other parents choose instead to offer up solids at the morning meal when first starting out.
 Your baby, your choice.

 In the beginning, it’s smart to offer breastmilk or formula first and then solids.
-By 8 to 9 months, serving up solids first (with a cup of breastmilk or formula at the meal) and topping off the meal with a liquid dessert around an hour later makes sense, as solids will be taking on more of a starring role in your baby’s nutritional repertoire.
+By 8 to 9 months, serving up solids first (along with a cup filled with some breastmilk or formula at the meal) and topping off the meal with a liquid dessert around an hour later makes sense, as solids will be taking on more of a starring role in your baby’s nutritional repertoire.

 How much food per meal?